The Sweet: Desolation Boulevard

 Their third album, Desolation Boulevard, was released later in 1974, six months after Sweet Fanny Adams.
 By that stage, producer Phil Wainman had moved on and the album was produced by Mike Chapman.
-It was recorded in a mere six days and featured a rawer "live" sound.
-One track, "The Man with the Golden Arm", written by Elmer Bernstein and Sylvia Fine for the 1955 Frank Sinatra movie of the same name, featured drummer Mick Tucker performing an 8 and half minute solo (although this was not included in the U.S. release).
+It was recorded in six days and featured a rawer "live" sound.
+One track, "The Man with the Golden Arm", written by Elmer Bernstein and Sylvia Fine for the 1955 Frank Sinatra movie of the same name, featured drummer Mick Tucker performing an 8 and half minute solo (although this was not included in the US release).
 This had been a staple of the band's live performance for years.
-The first single from the LP, the heavy-melodic "The Six Teens" (July 1974), was a Top 10 hit in the U.K. and still part of the amazing unbroken string of No. 1's in Denmark.
-However, the subsequent single release, "Turn It Down" (November 1974), reached only No. 41 on the U.K. chart and No. 2 in Denmark.
-"Turn It Down" received minimal airplay on UK radio and was banned by some radio stations because of certain lyrical content - "God-awful sound" and "For God sakes, turn it down" - which were deemed "unsuitable for family listening."
+The first single from the LP, the heavy-melodic "The Six Teens" (July 1974), was a Top 10 hit in the UK and still part of the amazing unbroken string of No. 1's in Denmark.
+However, the subsequent single release, "Turn It Down" (November 1974), reached only No. 41 on the UK chart and No. 2 in Denmark.
+"Turn It Down" received minimal airplay on UK radio and was banned by some radio stations because of certain lyrical content – "God-awful sound" and "For God sakes, turn it down" – which were deemed "unsuitable for family listening".
 The band resumed playing live shows nearly a full six months after Connolly's throat injury, with band and critics noting a rougher edge to his voice and a reduced range.
 The album also featured a group composition, "Fox On The Run", which was to be re-recorded months later.

-The U.S. version of Desolation Boulevard was different from the U.K. version and included several songs from Sweet Fanny Adams in addition to the "Ballroom Blitz" and "Fox on the Run" singles (both of which peaked at No. 5 in the US).
+The US version of Desolation Boulevard was different from the UK version and included several songs from Sweet Fanny Adams in addition to the "Ballroom Blitz" and "Fox on the Run" singles (both of which peaked at No. 5 in the US).
 Side One of the album contained all Chapman-Chinn penned songs, while Side Two featured songs written and produced by Sweet.